 5.3.5.
 Well Defined Behaviors

-An API must describe specific API behavior sets to the browser
+The API must be possible to describe specific API behavior sets to

-vendors so they have the appropriate guidelines for implementation,
+the browser vendors so they have the appropriate guidelines for

-including the mapping to on-the-wire to RTC protocols.
-The API
+implementation, including the mapping to on-the-wire to RTC

 5.3.6.
 Data Channel